 How much would a lettering tattoo cost?

-I want to get to get about six (short) words tattooed under my ribs about half an inch or so high.
+I want to get about six (short) words tattooed under my ribs about half an inch or so high.
 How much do you think this would cost me at a reputable tattoo parlor?

 The shop I go to has a shop minimum of $50 plus I do believe most shops do charge by the hour.
 I’d go to a few of your local shops and see what you can find out.
 You never know you might get a really good deal that way.